 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Norway, Switzerland, and Iceland.
+These laws also cover airlines from Norway, Switzerland, and Iceland.
 This means if you’re flying with any airline within, to, or from Europe, you likely have these rights.
-It’s helpful to know about these regulations – they exist to support you if something goes wrong with your flight.
-They make sure you’re not abandoned when your travel plans fall through.
+It’s good to understand these laws – they exist to assist you if issues arise with your flight.
+They ensure you’re not left on your own when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

 Smartwings isn’t always responsible when flights are delayed or cancelled.
-Occasionally, things happen that the airline is powerless against, like severe weather conditions or unexpected problems.
+At times, situations arise that the airline can’t control, like extreme weather or unforeseen issues.

-For instance, if there’s unexpected severe weather, an airport emergency, or air traffic controllers go on strike, Smartwings isn’t responsible.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For instance, if there’s unexpected severe weather, an airport emergency, or a strike by air traffic controllers, Smartwings cannot be held accountable.
+These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these events take place, you likely won’t get any compensation.
-The airline isn’t viewed as doing anything wrong when these unexpected issues occur.
+When these things happen, you are unlikely to get any compensation.
+The airline isn’t seen as doing anything wrong when these unforeseen difficulties occur.

 Recent Flight Delays and Cancellations